Call today for your complimentary consultation. 281-528-4226

 How are the results of the Initial Assessment used?

-A report of the assessment findings and recommendations is compiled and the client will meet with the Director to review the report and discuss a customized treatment plan.
+A report of the assessment findings and recommendations is compiled and the client will meet with the client care coordinate to review the report and discuss a customized treatment plan.
 The treatment plan could include any of the following services:

 What is a Cognitive Assessment?